 Trying almost every trick in the book, fad diets, trainers, low-carb, low-fat, no-sugar, juice cleanses, you name it, I continually lost and gained the same 5-10lbs over and over.
 Peaking at 220lbs and only standing 5’2”, I realized I not only needed to make a change for the sake of looks but more importantly, for the sake of my health and wellbeing.

 I started by reaching and talking to people who had either lost weight themselves or who were professionals in the industry and used their advice to put together my own routine and developed a real training and nutrition plan.
-I began this new plan my senior year of college (2013-2014) and lost 30lbs.
-In the 6-8 months after graduating college I lost another 50lbs, bringing my entire weight loss to 80lbs, weighing in at 135lbs at my lowest but averaging around 150lbs comfortably.
+I began this new plan in my senior year of college (2013-2014) and lost 30lbs.
+In the 6-8 months after graduating college, I lost another 50lbs, bringing my entire weight loss to 80lbs, weighing in at 135lbs at my lowest but averaging around 150lbs comfortably.